taosdata/taos-tools/taosbenchmark-user-manual.md

 - #### sample file

-  Whether or not to use data in csv format as data source only works when data_source is sample, note that this is different from the final generated data, the final data source data is related to the value of [prepared_rand](#prepared-rand), if the number of data rows in the csv file is less than prepraed_rand, then the csv file data will be read cyclically until it is the same as prepraed_rand, if it is larger, then only the rows with the number of prepraed_rand will be read.
+  Whether to use data in csv format as data source, only when data_source is sample.

+  If the number of rows in the csv file is smaller than prepared_rand, then the csv file data will be read cyclically until it is the same as prepared_rand, if it is larger, then only the number of rows of prepared_rand will be read.
+If it is greater than that, only the rows with the number of prepared_rand will be read.

 - #### use sample ts

-  Only works when data_source is sample. sample_file specifies whether the csv file contains the first column of timestamp. rows is invalid.If no, the timestamp is automatically provided using taosBenchmark and is generated based on start_timestamp and timestamp_step.
+  Only works when data_source is sample. sample_file specifies whether the csv file contains the first column timestamp, the default is no. If yes, the timestamp of the first column of the csv file is used. rows will be invalid.

+- #### tags file

+  Only works when [insert_mode](#insert-mode) is taosc, rest.

+  Note: The principle here is similar to [sample-file](#sample-file), the final tag value is related to the childtable_count, if the tag data rows in the csv file are smaller than the given number of child tables, then the csv file data will be read cyclically until the number of child tables is the same, if it is larger, then only the childtable_count rows of tag data.

+- #### type

+  Please refer to the officially supported data types (https://www.taosdata.com/docs/cn/v2.0/taos-sql#data-type) for optional values.

+  Note: JSON data type is special, only in tags can be selected, and there is only one JSON tag column, at this time [count](#count) and [len](#len) represent the meaning of the number of key-value pairs within the JSON tag and the length of the value of each kv pair, respectively.
+The default value is string.
 - #### count

-  The number of consecutive columns, for example, if we want to test the performance of 4096 columns, instead of listing 4096 key values, we can just use count: 4096.
+  For example, if we want to test the performance of 4096 columns, instead of listing 4096 columns, we can just use ``"count": 4096``.

+- #### len

+  The length of this data type, valid for NCHAR, BINARY and JSON data types, if configured for other data types, if it is 0, it means the column is always written with null value, if it is other numbers, it is meaningless and not recommended.

 - #### name